YaserMarey/YaserMarey.github.io/building_openai_whatsapp_2.md

 In Part-3, we will add OPENAI_API_KEY, keep it empty for now.

 We deploy to Heroku by pushing the source to a Heroku git repository that Heroku associates with our application.
-From the Heroku application dashboard ```deploy``` page, follow the link to install Heroku CLI and then log in
+From the Heroku application dashboard ***deploy*** page, follow the link to install Heroku CLI and then log in:

 ```sh
 $ heroku login
 ```

-Initialze repo in the root folder of your project source, add remote
+Initialize a repo in the root folder of your project source:

 ```sh
 $ git init